shofiqtest/shofiqtest/README.md

 - 🌱 I am currently working on tDCS brain stimulation desktop based application project.
 - 🤔 I am looking for opportunities to help you with your system Application & software development in general.
 - 💬 I am a person who is positive about every aspect of life.
 There are many things I like to do, to see, and to experience.
       I like to think, I like to dream; I like to talk and discuss about all kinds of topics with people.
-- 😄 Pronouns: i am still learning english, so i might have challenges with grammer and pronouncing but i keep getting better day by day only traning.
 - ⚡ I love to study: Machine Learning, Artificial intelligence and Medical applications in general.

 ### 📫 How to reach me: